lizhaoqi99/QRADMM-Spark/README.md

 # QRADMM-Spark
-Scala-Spark package for penalized quantile regression implementing QRADMM algorithm from
+Scala-Spark package for penalized quantile regression implementing QPADM algorithm from

 Yu L., Lin N., and Wang L. “A Parallel Algorithm for Large-Scale Nonconvex Penalized Quantile Regression.”
 In: Journal of Computational and Graphical Statistics 26.4 (2017),